 Tags: trick, Windows 7

-- how to unhide files in usb
+- how to unhide files from command prompt in windows 7

-- unhide files from usb
+- how to unhide files from usb cmd

 - How to Change and Use Timezone (Tzutil) in Windows 7